Enforcable Undertakings – What Are They?

 Do you know what an “Enforceable Undertaking” is?

 In Australia, an enforceable undertaking is a legally binding agreement made to avoid prosecution.
-For example, between a person in violation of health and safety laws and state health and safety regulators.
+For example, a person found to have workplace safety violations and state health and safety regulators may enter into an agreement to instigate measures to correct activities and comply with health and safety laws.

 The idea is that a person can propose an enforceable undertaking in lieu of prosecution.

 To win new contracts and retain existing clients, many businesses are finding they need an impeccable safety record.
 The last thing they want is a health and safety prosecution.
 The “EU” is the last chance to keep that record if the law has been broken.